 In the past decade, Peloton has increasingly become synonymous with indoor spin bikes.
-The company has successfully launched innovative, trendy, and just downright fun to ride.
+The company has successfully launched innovative, trendy, and just downright fun indoor cycling bikes.

-The company has revolutionized the treadmills and exercise bikes market, essentially bringing them to the 21st century.
+The company has revolutionized the treadmill and indoor exercise bikes market, essentially bringing them to the 21st century.

-With a Peloton bike, you no longer need to drag yourself out of the house to the gym for your spin class.
-In just a few taps, you will be connected with a live fitness instructor from New York City, who will soon have you sweating your behind off.
+With Peloton exercise bikes, you no longer need to drag yourself out of the house to go to the gym for your spin fitness class.
+In just a few taps and an app membership, you will be connected with a live fitness instructor from New York City, who will soon have you sweating your behind off.

-Such features are the reason why some of the high-profile owners like Hugh Jackman, John Legere, and David Beckham just can’t say enough good things about Peloton bikes.
+Such features are the reason why some of the high-profile owners like Hugh Jackman, John Legere, and David Beckham just can’t say enough good things about their Peloton fitness bikes.

 Numbers don’t lie, right?

-Well, by the end of fiscal year 2019, Peloton says it has sold over half a million connected fitness products, and has just as many subscribers.
+Well, by the end of fiscal year 2019, Peloton says it has sold over half a million connected fitness bikes and treadmills, and had sold just as many memberships.

-People who swear by their products claim that it consistently delivers a unique experience, not just because it’s an eye-catching bike that uses its own sneakers that clip on the pedals, rather, because it provides a flexible schedule of 10- to 20-minute video sessions.
+People who swear by their indoor fitness products claim that it consistently delivers a unique experience, not just because it’s an eye-catching bike that uses its own sneakers that clip on the pedals, rather, because it provides a flexible fitness schedule of 10- to 20-minute video sessions.

-There are also social features that let you virtually ride the bike with pals, a healthy music catalogue, along with achievement badges and leaderboards.
+There are also social features with a membership that let you virtually ride the bike with pals, a healthy music catalogue, along with achievement badges and leaderboards.

-Still, there are a few caveats with Peloton.
-First, it’s hard to get away from the fact that they come with a hefty price tag of over $2,200, with $39 a month membership.
+Still, there are a few caveats with Peloton bikes.
+First, it’s hard to get away from the fact that they come with a hefty price of over $1,495, with $39 a month membership.
 That doesn’t mean they aren’t worth it though – they’re often considered the best of the best, and with their new more affordable pricing point, they’re right in line with many other biking options out there.